lorderebusx/BlendDoc-AI/README.md

 - Python 3.8+
 - A Google AI API Key

-1. Clone the Repository
+**1. Clone the Repository**
 ```bash
 git clone <your-repo-url>
 cd <your-repo-directory>
 ```
-2. Download the Blender Manual
+**2. Download the Blender Manual**

 This project works with a local copy of the Blender manual.

-Download the complete manual as an HTML package from the official Blender website.
+- Download the complete manual as an HTML package from the [official Blender website](https://docs.blender.org/manual/en/latest/).

-Unzip the folder and place it inside the project directory.
+- Unzip the folder and place it inside the project directory.

-Update the manualRootFolder variable in build_database.py to point to this folder (e.g., "E:/BlendDoc-AI/blender_manual_v450_en").
+- Update the manualRootFolder variable in build_database.py to point to this folder (e.g., "E:/BlendDoc-AI/blender_manual_v450_en").

-3. Install Dependencies
+**3. Install Dependencies**
 Install all the necessary Python libraries.

-pip install streamlit chromadb langchain-google-genai python-dotenv beautifulsoup4 tqdm
+`pip install streamlit chromadb langchain-google-genai python-dotenv beautifulsoup4 tqdm`

-4. Set Up Your API Key
+**4. Set Up Your API Key**

-Create a file named .env in the root of the project directory.
+- Create a file named `.env` in the root of the project directory.

-Add your Google AI API key to this file:
+- Add your Google AI API key to this file:

-GOOGLE_API_KEY="YOUR_API_KEY_HERE"
+    `GOOGLE_API_KEY="YOUR_API_KEY_HERE"`

-5. Build the Database
+**5. Build the Database**

 Run the all-in-one script to process the documentation and create the vector database.
 This will create a blender_db folder in your project directory.

-python build_database.py
+`python build_database.py`

-6. Run the Chatbot
+**6. Run the Chatbot**
 Start the Streamlit web application.

-streamlit run chatbot.py
+`streamlit run chatbot.py`

-Your default web browser should open with the BlenderBot chat interface, ready for you to use! 🐪
+Your default web browser should open with the BlenderBot chat interface, ready for you to use!